-Do you ever feel stuck for ways to blog, post, tweet, and share about your art?
-If so, keep reading, because today I’m going to break down 50 different ways to talk about your art and connect with potential (and current) collectors:
+Do you ever feel stuck for ways to blog, post, tweet, or share about your art?
+If so, keep reading, because today I’m going to break down 50 different ways to talk about your art and connect with potential collectors, and most of them you can do from home!

 1. Ask your audience for feedback—Is it finished?